Amathole FKT

 Dontsa Hut to CP3 - Cata Hut

 You’ll transition from forested paths to open macchia grassland.
-The landscape changes dramatically, offering steep and technical climbs, river crossings and descents.
+The landscape then changes dramatically, offering relentless steep and technical climbs, river crossings and descents through dense forest.

 Cata Hut to CP4 - Mnyameni Hut

-Scenery: Enjoy panoramic views as you traverse the rugged terrain.
-The trail takes you through valleys and over ridges.
+Scenery: Enjoy panoramic views as you traverse the rugged terrain up exposed switchbacks.
+The trail takes you over ridges and down steep off chamber descents.

 Mnyameni Hut to CP5 - Zingcuka Hut